 My full name is Mihir Patel.
 I am at the intersection of finance, product & design.
 In college, a friend of mine suggested me to start blogging under the name mihirchronicles.
 That is all it took to start this project.
 This site has become a repository of things I have learned while sharing those learnings along the way.
 I have put a lot of love and labor into this.
 Hope my effort here brings value to the world.
 A bit below on my philosophical views.

 Exploration is dear to my heart.
 Learning is more valuable to me than fancy titles and achievements.
 I hope learning does not change as I get older.
 Learning is one thing, but teaching is another.
 The latter is much harder to strive for because we have to put our demons like ego and selfish acts to rest.
-This is a public documentation site for the topics I have explored.

 The game of studying markets is always fun because it challenges you to adapt.
 There is no better way to learn about the real world than throwing yourself out there.
 I purchased my first stock at the age of 17, which also happened to be right before the 2008 recession.
 In a few months, I lost all of my savings that I accumulated from my summer jobs.
 The pain from losing so much money at young age was tough to swallow, but I learned serveral lessons early on in my life.
 This is when understanding the psychology of markets and businesses became fascinating to me.
 In the end, markets are people.
 If we understand markets, we understand people, and vice-versa.
 Money is the greatest incentive to study human behvaior.
 These days I study markets not to get rich, but to understand human emotions and behavior.